Pilkington Recs: History

 In the 2016 Challenge Cup, Pilks were drawn at home to League One outfit London Skolars for the 3rd round.
 Despite an instant offer from St Helens to play the game at Langtree Park, Pilks managed to gain acceptance from the Rugby Football League (RFL) to play the game at Ruskin Drive after it met a suitability criteria.
-Recs won that fixture 13–0 in front of an estimated sell out crowd of 500 people.
+Recs won that fixture 13–0 in front of a sell out crowd of 750 people.
 Playing in the 4th round of the competition, on 19 March 2016 Pilks lost 0–78 to Halifax at 'home' in the Challenge Cup 4th round, the game was played at Langtree Park in front of 987 people.